 Throughout my travels I journaled.
-These insights are lifted from countless pages I wrote during 2018 and the beginning of 2019.
-I had planned on publishing this in January 2019 when most of it was written.
-But it wasn’t complete.
-After nine months of sitting on it, I realized, these lessons, just like me, will evolve over time.
+These insights are lifted from countless pages I wrote along the way.
+I realized, these lessons, just like me, will evolve over time.
 Instead of waiting to write a perfect post beautifully articulating elusive life lessons, I thought: "just get this out and adjust it over time."

 “Perfect is the enemy of the good”

 This ain’t perfect, but it’s a good start and with time it’ll get better.
 And with that — enjoy.

 Why did I do certain things?
 Act a certain way?
 Why did I end up here?
 These were questions that consumed me.
 There was an intent to everything I did, but where did this intent come from?
 I kept taking on new challenges, but the high I would get from each successive accomplishment didn’t feel as good as the last one and didn’t last as long.
 After reflecting, I realized that part of my behavior was driven by a need for external validation.
 That validation got me pretty far, but eventually I had done everything I was ‘supposed’ to do and the applause ran out.
 I found myself thinking "so now what?"
 I finally became aware of this.
 And that awareness now helps me better understand if my motivation is coming from a source of inspiration or insecurity.
 That clarity has been a watershed in helping me understand why I do what I do.